-And Friday's slate of games features some of the best teams left in the field hoping to reach the Elite Eight, like four schools did Thursday.
+Friday's slate of games featured some of the best teams left in the field hoping to reach the Elite Eight, like four schools did Thursday.

 The East and Midwest Regionals are on the docket, with No. 1 seed Kansas downing No. 5 Clemson in the first Midwest game.